Ollebolle22/Gunbot-GUI-Docker/README.md

 The entrypoint script rewrites `config.json` at startup using these values.

-The container installs `xvfb` and `xauth` and runs the GUI via `xvfb-run` so it works even without a graphical interface.
+The container runs the GUI directly in headless mode, so no virtual display is required.

 ## Logs